 Before 2013, this was the last movie to receive five Academy Award nominations in the acting categories.
 Silver Linings Playbook was nominated in all acting categories, but only won Best Actress.

 Peter Finch was desperate to win the role of Howard Beale once he had read the script.
 He even offered to pay his own airfare to New York City for the screentest.
 But Sidney Lumet was concerned about Finch's Australian accent.
 Finch won the part after sending Lumet a recording of himself reading the New York Times with a perfect American accent.

 Is only one of two films that has been awarded three acting Oscars, the other film being A Streetcar Named Desire (1951).
 Although both were nominated, neither film won the Best Picture Oscar that year.

 Peter Finch died before the Academy Awards were to take place, where he was nominated for Best Actor.
 He won, making him the first performer ever to receive a posthumous award at the Oscars.
-The second winner was fellow Australian Heath Ledger for The Dark Knight (2008) in 2009.
+The second winner was fellow Australian Heath Ledger for The Dark Knight (2008).